 - Steady landing.
 Use a steady even motion to pull the fish up through the hole and out onto the ice.
 Jerking the fish may cause the hook to pull out or line to break.
 If you don’t plan to eat the fish, get it back into the water quickly.
 Unhook it and slide it headfirst through the hole.

 - Use bait or lures.
 Common jigging lures are bucktail jigs, spoons, and small artificial grubs.
-Common live baits include minnows, fish eyes, small grubs (“spikes”), mealworms, and earthworms.
+Live baits include minnows, fish eyes, small grubs (“spikes”), mealworms, and earthworms.
 A popular combination is a jigging lure tipped with a small grub or perch eye.

 Tip: It is good to attach a strike indicator to the tip of your jig stick to alert you that you have a bite.
 The bite can be very subtle at times.

 - How to jig.
 Lower your lure or baited hook through the hole until it touched the bottom, then reel up a few feet.
 Lift and twitch the rod to create an erratic up and down motion.
-Small movements will work, you don’t need to create a lot of motion.
+Small movements work; avoid a lot of motion.

 - Setting the hook.
-When a fish grabs the bait, a quick upward snap of the wrist will set the hook.
-Artificial lures fool the fish into biting, but they reject the lure almost immediately so be quick to set the hook.
+When a fish grabs the bait, use a quick upward snap of the wrist.
+Artificial lures fool the fish into biting, but they reject the lure almost immediately, so be quick to set the hook.
 Keep tension on the line until you bring the fish through the ice.

-Tip: After you land the fish, get your line back in the water quickly because often there will be other fish in the immediate area.
+Tip: After you land the fish, get your line back in the water quickly, because often there will be other fish in the area.

 General ice fishing tips

-Use the Go Fish MA! digital fishing map to find bathymetry (depth information) from many Massachusetts ponds.
-When you open the map, narrow your choice to only include waterbodies with Digital Depth, then zoom in to reveal the bathymetry details.
+Use the Go Fish MA! interactive map to find bathymetry (depth) for many ponds.
+Narrow your choice to show waterbodies with Digital Depth, then zoom in to reveal the bathymetry details.

 - Make some space.
 Drill your hole, scoop out the hole and move all the ice and slush far enough away from your hole that the line will not get caught on it when pulled out.

 - Think small.
 Your chances of success will increase by offering a morsel rather than a meal.
 With smaller bait, you will attract small and large fish.
-If you only use large baits, you will likely only catch large fish—this sounds great but can make for a very long day with not a lot of action.
+If you only use large baits, you will likely only catch large fish—this sounds great, but it can make for a long day without much action.

 - Use scent.
 If you’re using lures for jigging, add a grub or perch eye to the tip for extra attraction.

-- Don’t drill holes too close.
-If holes are too close, a hooked fish can tangle around a nearby tip-up line.
+- Avoid drilling holes too close together.
+If holes are too close, a hooked fish can tangle a nearby tip-up line.

 - Wind flags.
 Turn the tip-ups towards the wind so the wind keeps the flag on the trigger mechanism.